PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

       The packet-cache tag set via :func:`gettag`, or 0 if it has not been set.

+  .. attribute:: DNSQuestion.queryTime

+     .. versionadded:: 4.8.0

+     The time the query was received

+     .. attribute:: DNSQuestion.queryTime.tv_sec

+        The number of seconds since the Unix epoch.

+     .. attribute:: DNSQuestion.queryTime.tv_usec

+        The number of microseconds.

   It also supports the following methods:

   .. method:: DNSQuestion:addAnswer(type, content, [ttl, name])